nethacker/usagewatch/README.md

 Active Memory Used is a percentage of active system memory being used

 Load is the average load of the past minute

+Bandwidth is current received and transmitted in Megabits

 ## Tested Using